This Major Encompasses Studies of Microbiology, Immunology and Virology

 Students are strongly encouraged to participate in Bio 199 (independent research) throughout the 3rd and 4th years.

-The remainder of the 3rd and 4th year curriculum is devoted to completion of the required six upper division elective courses, along with any UCI breadth requirements that remain.
+The remainder of the 3rd and 4th year curriculum is devoted to completion of the required six upper division elective courses, along with any UC Irvine breadth requirements that remain.

 New courses have been designed for advanced students in the Microbiology and Immunology major.
 These include M119 (Advanced Topics in Immunology) and M124B (Viral Pathogenesis and Immunity).
 M119 and M124B have M121 as prerequisites and M124B also requires M124A.
 These courses involve both lectures and discussions of the primary research literature.